Texts on this page have been partially machine translated from German.

 I work as Vice President of Operations for a FinTech software company called Agreement Express (with head office in Vancouver).

-How long have you been doing this job?
+How long have you been in this role?

 What activities do you perform?